 Still concerned if it is worth it to have a master's in statistics?
 Consider the fact that statisticians are in demand, and supply may not be keeping up.
 Per the Bureau of Labor Statistics, the job outlook, which is predicted to grow by 33% between 2016 and 2026, is increasing much faster than average.
 While the number of master's degrees conferred in mathematics and statistics grew 31% from 2013 to 2017, this is possibly not sufficient to staff the employment needs of today or in the future.

-Given the necessary rigor of such a program, you might be wondering if you should take a master's in statistics online, or even complete your entire program online.
+Given the necessary rigor of such a program, you might be wondering if you should take a master's in applied statistics online, or even complete your entire program online.
 Given the right program, the answer is definitely yes.
 You will want to investigate online programs that will help you:

 - Develop advanced analytical skills

 - Leverage real-world issues and related datasets for problem-solving